Code of Conduct for Students and Teachers

 OpenPlato is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 By participating on this platform, participants accept to abide by this Code of Conduct and accept the procedures by which any Code of Conduct incidents are resolved.
 We do not tolerate behaviour that is disrespectful or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to, gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

-All participants in our events and communications are expected to show respect and courtesy to others.
+All participants are expected to show respect and courtesy to others.
 All interactions should be professional regardless of platform.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all activities and platforms: